-Zain KSA And Huawei Sign New Strategic Collaboration On 5.5G
+Zain KSA and Huawei Sign New Strategic Collaboration on 5.5G

-(MENAFN- Mid-East) Barcelona, Spain: At MWC Barcelona 2024, Zain KSA, the leading telecommunications and digital services provider in the Kingdom of Saudi Arabia, signed a memorandum of understanding (MoU) with Huawei, to promote 5.5G technology applications.
-The MoU's ultimate goal is to create a full-fledged suite of smart solutions for individuals and businesses under a“All in 5.5G” strategy by leveraging Huawei's vast experience and innovative technological solutions, including 5.5G Radio, 5.5G Core, and 5.5G Transmission.
+(MENAFN- BCW Global) Barcelona, Spain, March 1, 2024: At MWC Barcelona 2024, Zain KSA, the leading telecommunications and digital services provider in the Kingdom of Saudi Arabia, signed a memorandum of understanding (MoU) with Huawei, to promote 5.5G technology applications.
+The MoU's ultimate goal is to create a full-fledged suite of smart solutions for individuals and businesses under a "All in 5.5G" strategy by leveraging Huawei's vast experience and innovative technological solutions, including 5.5G Radio, 5.5G Core, and 5.5G Transmission.

 This collaboration underscores both parties' commitment to roll out pioneering technology solutions within the telecom industry by providing enhanced connectivity solutions with improved downlink, uplink speed, and latency.
 Zain KSA and Huawei will focus on propelling technological advancements and expanding their market presence through the development and deployment of 5.5G technology in major cities.
 This aligns with Industry 4.0 requirements, and contributes to the Kingdom's nationwide digital transformation under Saudi Vision 2030.